My name is Nick Reese and I believe that with guts and hustle anyone can live an uncommonly good life.

 Between 2012-2014 I was actively creating content for freelancer who were looking to grow their business then one of my startups took off forcing me to decide between blogging or building a company.

 In 2015, I decided to leave blogging behind and focus on that startup... looking back it was the right decision.

 In 2020, I decided to rebuild this website so I had a place to host my thoughts and to showcase Elder.js the open source project this site was built with.

 Below is a story I wrote in 2012 about a friend and me.
 Having graduated in 2009 during the great recession it seemed insane not to take a well paying dream job.
 While my life has changed a lot since writing this (I'm married with kids) the principles are the same, so I keep it as a reminder that often the safe path doesn't lead to the happiest life.

-Two friends graduated college at the same time.
+Two friends graduated college with a finance degree at the same time.

 Both had good grades, similar ambitions, and were out to change the world.